kuvivek/drivingTheoryInGermany/README.md

 132. What must you do when you see this traffic sign? ![img](https://schueler.click-learn.info/BilderV2/VZ_1_4_41_007.jpg)
 ✅ You must pass on the right of traffic islands
-❌You may not turn left in front of this sign
+❌ You may not turn left in front of this sign
-❌You are obliged to turn right
+❌ You are obliged to turn right
 **Comment**:  This sign specifies the side on which you must drive past traffic islands, obstacles, roadworks, etc. You must pass on the right.
 Here you must drive past on the right.

 133. What must you reckon with when you see this traffic sign?![img](https://schueler.click-learn.info/BilderV2/VZ_1_4_40_116.jpg)
 ✅ Men at work on the roadway